 We’ve all heard of it and many of us have been told we have it, but how much do we really know about gingivitis?
 It’s a gum disease, but what else is there to it?
 Here are some of the common questions about gingivitis answered.

-Gingivitis is a form of periodontal disease characterized by inflammation of the gums.
-This inflammation and infection can destroy the supporting tissues to the upper teeth, such as tooth sockets, gums, and periodontal ligaments.
+Gingivitis is a form of periodontal disease characterized by gum inflammation.
+This inflammation and gum infection can destroy the supporting tissues to the upper teeth, such as tooth sockets, gums and periodontal ligaments.

 Gingivitis is most commonly caused by plaque deposits that have been resting on the surfaces of teeth for a prolonged amount of time.
-If plaque is not removed, it turns into a hard deposit called tartar and can become trapped at the base of the tooth.
-This irritates gums and sparks the production of toxins and bacteria, thus infecting the gums, making them swollen and tender.
-Gingivitis may also be caused by gum injuries such as harsh brushing or flossing.
-If you have dental issues such as misaligned teeth, ill fitting or unclean mouth appliances, or fillings with rough edges, you may also be more prone to gingivitis as these problems can irritate gums.
+If plaque isn’t removed, it turns into a hard deposit called tartar and can become trapped at the base of the tooth.
+This irritates gums and sparks the production of toxins and bacteria, thus causing red and swollen gums from gum infection.
+Gingivitis may also be caused by gum injuries, such as harsh brushing or flossing.
+If you have dental issues such as misaligned teeth, ill-fitting or unclean mouth appliances, or fillings with rough edges, you may also be more prone to gingivitis as these problems can irritate gums.

 Your susceptibility to gingivitis may also depend on other contributing factors.
 For example, poor dental hygiene, uncontrolled diabetes, pregnancy, or illness in general can often increase your risk of gum disease.

 How Do I Know if I Have It?